sdgedfegw/SAT-Percentile-and-Score-Distribution/README.md

 # SAT-Percentile-and-Score-Distribution
-A collection of SAT percentile and score distribution files
+A collection of SAT percentile and score distribution files from the College Board.
+Crawled from (formerly) collegeboard.com and collegeboard.org using Wayback Machine.
+List of acronyms used:
+* RW: SAT Reading and Writing
+* CR: SAT Critical Reading (discontinued in 2016)
+* NRS: SAT Nationally Representative Sample
+* C.Percentile: Calculated high-precision percentile from score distributions